KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/prep-work.md

 12. In the terminal, type `mkdir CodingAndCocktails` to create your folder/directory that you'll be working in tonight.
 You'll notice a new folder show up on the left side of your screen.

  {% hint style='danger' %}
 Any time the worksheet mentions to change directory to your home directory or type `cd ~` you will want to type `cd ~/workspace` instead.

+Any time the worksheet references Atom, just know that your workspace is all inclusive and you'll just be working within Cloud9.
  {% endhint %}

 <!--endsec-->